JCMexplains/writing-for-success-2023/textbook.md

 > **Revised:** Two well-known consumer advocates spoke in favor of the proposed legislation.

-#### Sentences with deadwood phrases that add little to the meaning.
+#### Sentences With Deadwood Phrases That Add Little To The Meaning.

 Avoid phrases such as *in terms of*, *with a mind to*, *on the subject of*, *as to whether or not*, *more or less*, *as far